-“Right now you could say we're the worst team in the league,” Roethlisberger told reporters, including Les Carpenter of Yahoo Sports.
+“Right now you could say we're the worst team in the league,” Roethlisberger told the Pittsburgh Tribune-Review.

 Well, when you consider in three of four seasons from 2008-11, the Steelers lost only four games all season, it is easy to understand why Roethlisberger is so disappointed.